-On January 16, 1920, the League of Nations held its first Executive Council meeting, consisting of the major member-powers.
+On January 16, 1920, the League of Nations held its first Executive Council meeting of the significant member powers.

-Hollywood’s first ‘super couple’ was Douglas Fairbanks and Mary ‘America’s Sweetheart’ Pickford, married 1920 and divorced in 1936.
-Both were huge stars in the silent film industry, but they were also significant players behind the scene.
+Hollywood’s first ‘super couple’ was Douglas Fairbanks and Mary ‘America’s Sweetheart’ Pickford, who married in 1920 and divorced in 1936.
+Both were huge stars in the silent film industry but were also significant players behind the scenes.
 In 1919, along with Charlie Chaplin and D.W.
 Griffith, founded United Artists, one of the first movie distribution companies.
 They appeared in one film together – 1929’s Taming of the Shrew.
-The couple was also the first to officially handprint by Grauman’s Chinese Theater (1927), the first in Hollywood’s ‘Walk of Fame’.
+The couple was also the first to officially handprint by Grauman’s Chinese Theater (1927), the first on Hollywood’s ‘Walk of Fame.’

 Shipping children through parcel post service was initially legal in the United States.
 The US Post Office banned the practice in 1920.